LATE-ANCIENT LATIN LITERATURE (unit A)

 A. CAVARZERE, A. DE VIVO, P. MASTANDREA, Letteratura latina, Roma 2003.

 G.B.
 CONTE, Letteratura latina, Firenze 2002 (reprinted 2004).

 F. CUPAIUOLO, Storia della letteratura latina: forme letterarie, autori e società, Napoli 1994.

 P. FEDELI, Il sapere letterario: autori, testi e contesti della cultura romana, Napoli 2003.

-G. POLARA, Letteratura latina tardoantica e altomedievale, Roma 1987, chap.
-I.
+G. POLARA, Letteratura latina tardoantica e altomedievale, Roma 1987, Chapter I.

 J. FONTAINE, Letteratura tardoantica.
-Figure e percorsi, Brescia 20042, chapters I-VII.
+Figure e percorsi, Brescia 2004, Chapters I-VII.

 Classroom lectures and exercises plus weekly tutorials.